Application Process for Freshmen

 Submit your application online.

 After you submit the application, you will see instructions for paying the $65 non-refundable application fee (or submitting a fee waiver request) on the status page of your application portal.
 If you are applying to a program with an audition fee (Dance, Music, Music Therapy, Musical Theatre, Theatre), you will also see and be able to pay your audition fee through your status page.

 Submit an official high school transcript and letter of recommendation from your counselor.
-You can have your materials mailed, sent electronically or faxed to us:
+You can have your materials mailed or faxed to us:

 Office of Undergraduate Admissions